AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

        Expected: The rating of the 1st restaurant is updated to 5.
 The output box will display the restaurant name and the added rating.

     2. Test case: `rate 1 r/0` <br>
        Expected: The rating of the 1st restaurant is updated to 0.
-The output box will display the restaurant name and the added rating.<br><br>
+The output box will display the restaurant name and the added rating.<br>

 2. Adding an invalid rating
     * Prerequisites: There must be at least one restaurant in the current directory.